Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOBIBOR (SWEDEN)

-Two people are behind this misanthropic take on retro underground thrash/black which develops in mid-pace with sharp, but slightly noisy, guitars and vicious. low-tuned snarly vocals.
-Early Bathory is an obvious influence, although here the guys are sometimes fond of more melodic touches ("Funeral Freakshow").
+Two people are behind this misanthropic take on retro underground thrash/black which develops in mid-pace with sharp, but slightly noisy, guitars and vicious, low-tuned snarly vocals.
+Early Bathory is an obvious influence although here the guys are sometimes fond of more melodic touches ("Funeral Freakshow").

 In Transylvania EP, 2011